dakejahl/desktop_ros2_px4_ws/README.md

 # Simulating PX4 and ROS 2 on Desktop
 Follow these steps to setup your desktop environment for simulating PX4 and ROS 2 with Gazebo.
+Instructions below show you how to setup a video stream from a simulation

 ## Setup PX4
 Follow the PX4 docs to configure your environment for simulation. <br>